Resolving the awkward paradox in Frederic Laloux’s Reinventing Organisations

 Laloux describes a paradox in these organisations.
 As they become more decentralised, the CEO or ‘top’ leader exerts less and less formal authority in developing strategy, and managing its people and operations.
 However, simultaneously they have to play a vital, centralised role in ‘holding the space’ to ensure its progressive, decentralised practices do not regress back to a more traditional organisational model.
 Further, there appears to be clear evidence that the CEO in all the progressive organisations are highly visionary leaders and play a key role in setting the vision at the highest level.

 On the one hand, Laloux describes these organisations as being like ecosystems such as rainforests, where ‘there is no single tree in charge of the whole forest.’
 But clearly, the role of the founder or CEO is quite unlike any other, and the task of holding the space is vital for the health of the entire system.
 So in fact they aren’t truly decentralised.
-It’s an awkward paradox that doesn’t quite fit Laloux’s model of the next generation of organisations.
+It’s an awkward paradox that doesn’t fit Laloux’s model of the next generation of organisations.

 The book contains two examples of formerly highly progressive companies which regressed to more traditional forms.
 In both cases, the original visionary founder or CEO who championed the progressive break-throughs had stepped away from the vital role of holding the space.
 One — from a software company — sold the business and gave up their authority to a new owner.
 The other — from an energy company — had been succeeded by a new CEO who was not able to fend off attacks to its practices by shareholders when relatively minor difficulties emerged.

-Laloux’s most shining example of the three breakthroughs in action is in the healthcare organisation Buurtzorg in the Netherlands.
+Laloux’s most shining example of the three breakthroughs in action is the healthcare organisation Buurtzorg in the Netherlands.
 The founder, Jos de Blok, has a critical role in the company.
 He exerts practically no formal power or control over the decentralised teams who deliver the services and innovate new ideas.
 It works incredibly well and Buurtzorg easily outperforms its traditionally structured counterparts in the healthcare sector.

 However, de Blok’s presence is clearly strongly felt by all.
 Without even needing to codify a ‘mission statement’, there is a powerful energy in the organisation around his founding vision of transforming community healthcare by operating with a very different organisational model.
 De Blok is holding the space for his vision to emerge, yet allowing the thousands of employees to have all the power they need to make it happen, sometimes in ways de Blok would never have conceived himself.